rladies/starter-kit/README.md

 <br>

-_The term "women and gender minorities" is inclusive of individuals who identify as female, non-binary, genderqueer, genderfluid, agender, and all minority genders._
+_The term "women and gender minorities" is inclusive of individuals who identify as female (trans and cis), trans-men, non-binary, genderqueer, genderfluid, agender, intersex, and all minority genders._

 <br>